 The Board of Trustees has approved the Jacquelyn Y. Kelley Discovery Charter School Uniform and Dress Code.
 The appearance of the student is primarily the responsibility of the parent/guardian.
-Students who continually come to school out of uniform violate the dress code and open themselves to disciplinary actions that can lead to dismissal.
+Students who come to school out of uniform violate the dress code and may be referred to the social worker.
+Continual attendance without uniform will result in disciplinary actions that can lead to dismissal.